Appccessibility-Shox/Appccessibility-Shox.github.io/index.md

+## 🎉 New Milestone: Thanks to the non-disabled users purchasing AppShox's applications, we've been able to surpass $5,000 donated to the Durham Nursing and Rehabilitation Center.

 # Appccessibility Shox

 Appccessibility Shox is a 501(c)(3) which develops applications to improve the accessibility of the web.
 If you're interested in any of our products for an accessibility need, please email us at shockerellaapps@gmail.com for a 100% discount.
 All proceeds from all products are donated to the Durham Nursing and Rehabilitation Center (DNRC), a grossly underfunded public nursing home in Durham, NC.
 All applications are open source and do not collect user data.